 With technology integrated into new buildings as a rule rather than an exception, the digital age does indeed seem to be upon us.
-The major driver for innovation in this sector has been energy and sustainability with “IoT” intelligent buildings monitoring resource consumption, boosting efficiency and reducing energy costs.
+The major driver for innovation in this sector has been the trend in energy and sustainability with “IoT” intelligent buildings monitoring resource consumption, boosting efficiency and reducing energy costs.

 Related reading: How IoT Technologies Are Adding Value to Commercial Buildings

 The retail industry suffered through 2017, with sentiment fading and retail sales falling short of already-lacklustre expectations.
-Omnichannel retailing, a multichannel approach to sales that focuses on designing a cohesive user experience, is popularising – and retailers have turned to experience-based retail in order to attract, and keep, customers in a space.
+Omnichannel retailing, a multichannel approach to sales that focuses on designing a cohesive user experience, is trending – and retailers have turned to experience-based retail in order to attract, and keep, customers in a space.